Terracotta Warriors Tickets Booking

 Face Details

-Back Pit
+Back Chamber

 1. The entrance fee of Pit K0006 is included in the through ticket of the Terracotta Army.

-2. You can take a free shuttle bus from the Terracotta Army Museum to Qin Shi Huang's Mausoleum Site Park (Lishan Garden) to see this accessory pit.
+2. You can take a free shuttle bus from the Terracotta Army Museum to Qin Shi Huang's Mausoleum Site Park (Lishan Garden) to see this pit.

 Pit K0007 - Bronze Aquatic Birds